 If your name comes up in connection with a crime, you may be questioned by police.
 This is an intimidating prospect.
 Having a detective or federal agent arrive on your doorstep or repeatedly call you can be frightening.
 You may not be sure of what to do.
-Any time the police or a federal agent wants to talk to you, whether they claim you are a suspect or not, we recommend you call an experienced criminal defense lawyer to ensure your rights are protected.
+Any time the police or a federal agent wants to talk to you, whether they claim you are a suspect or not, we recommend you call an experienced criminal lawyer in Charlotte, NC to ensure your rights are protected.

 Randall & Stump, Criminal Defense Attorneys is available to help you throughout the North Carolina or federal criminal justice process, including pre-charge investigations.
 Despite what the police may tell you, it does not make you look guilty to hire a lawyer before speaking to the police – it makes you look smart.